Neosofia/corporate/shared/glossary.md

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system. [^dry]

-### Minimal Viable Compliance (MVC)

-The smallest set of policies any organization of any size in any industry should consider implementing for their organization.
-This is also known as level 1 compliance.

-### Compliance Levels

-The classification of policies and procedures into three compliance levels to simplify the policy/regulation/industry matrix.
-The levels are

-* Level 1: The policies and procedures any organization should adopt if they're collecting non-public data of any kind.
-* Level 2: The policies and procedures any organization that deals with PII should adopt.
-For example, collecting data for the purpose of marketing on your website (PII), technology (SaaS) providers operating in lightly regulated industries, or any small business with employees beyond the owners.
-* Level 3: Specialized organizations operating in heavily regulated industries.
-Healthcare, banking, transportation, and power are some sectors that typically fall into level 3 compliance as they often have the most number of regulations governing them. [^regsbysector]

 ### Enterprise Application Software (EAS)

 > Computer software used to satisfy the needs of an organization rather than its individual users. [^eas]